What is Remote Surveillance

 Today’s surveillance systems are significantly more advanced than they were just a couple of years ago.
 They can be used to analyze store traffic patterns, monitor employee activities, protect your business from fraudulent injury claims, and more.
 The real value in having a modern surveillance system comes from taking advantage of all of its capabilities.
 In this article, we’ll explore a few of the ways you can get the most from adding surveillance cameras to your business.

-1. Using Video Analysis to Boost Productivity
+2. Using Remote Surveillance Analysis to Boost Productivity

 When Washington University’s Lamar Pierce did a study that looked at the impact of video monitoring on employee behavior at almost 400 restaurants, the results were a little surprising.
 Employee theft predictably went down.
 (This is a big deal for that industry because profit margins are so thin, and traditions like giving out a free round to get a big tip are standard practice for a lot of servers.)
 The unexpected thing, however, was that productivity and sales actually went up even more than theft went down